Discussion

 You can of course image at shorter exposure times, but then your SNR will suffer.

-What Parameter Values should I choose?
+But What Parameter Values should I Choose?

 Back of the envelope calculations help to pinpoint ranges of parameter values in some scenarios.
 For example, in tracking experiments, if you know the density of particles and their diffusion constants, then you can work out what frame rate is necessary to capture a certain number of frames before a collision occurs with another particle.